mclarkson/obdi-rsyncbackup/README.md

 Lock down access using hosts.allow, hosts.deny and/or iptables.

-## Example cron job
+## Example cron jobs

-This example cron job will start a backup at 06.15 every day:
+*This example cron job will start a backup at 06.15 every day:*

 ```
 15 06 * * * /home/a_user/cron/dobackup.sh